How to Cold Message on LinkedIn – Easy Way to Get Responses

 A few weeks later, James met this associate for coffee.
 They hit it off and soon after, James made an offer for this associate to join his company.

 That is a textbook example of how to network your way into a highly sought after company.

-Step 5: Meet them for coffee.
+If you can, try and get a meeting in person.
+Though some executives will avoid this, it can be a great way to really connect with someone.
+Meet them for coffee.
 Try to leave a good impression.
 Hopefully you’ll get a job offer.